 Hello!
 Welcome to Couch Surfer Crochet!

-I hope 2020 is treating you well so far.
 My year has started with baby news from quite a few friends and family members!
 You know as a crafter that made me so excited to get started on new projects.

 One of my friends has decided to be surprised instead of finding out the gender beforehand, so I wanted to be sure to make something that could be considered gender neutral.
 I figured this would be the perfect time to use up some of my yarn stash and make something super colorful.